HTWG-VirtualReality/zeta-docker/README.md

 ## Setup

 First check this repository out.
 After that checkout the zeta/modigen repository.
-And copy it as modigen-v3 into zeta-docker.
-Also create a new folder named mongo in zeta-docker.
-Or you could just adjust the docker-compose.yml and write in your own paths.
+And copy it as modigen-v3 into zeta-docker or you could just adjust the docker-compose.yml and write in your own paths.

 Besides these step you should also have ```docker``` and ```docker-compose``` installed.